-Priority Area Specific Objective Actions/Spending St Michael's CE (A) First School Anticipated Impact/Actual Impact 2.
+Priority Area Specific Objective Actions/Spending Anticipated Impact/Actual Impact 2.
 Intervention To close the gap between underperforming pupils and their peers Deployment of support staff to deliver wave 2 intervention (£7689) Individual impact sheets for Summer 2019 and Autumn 2019, Autumn 2020 show good gains for targeted children.
 Assess Plan Do reviews started for those children who did not make anticipated gains.
 Intervention was interrupted for Summer 2020 and Spring 2021 due to school closure.
-A range of interventions are available to meet the needs of children Resourcing for interventions (£500) From January 2021 to March 2021, support staff were responsible for the supervision of Key worker and vulnerable children including those in school by invite because they had been identified by school as vulnerable.
-Total cost of prior rity area 2 £12.30
+A range of interventions are available to meet the needs of children.
+Resourcing for interventions (£500) From January 2021 to March 2021, support staff were responsible for the supervision of Key worker and vulnerable children including those in school by invite because they had been identified by school as vulnerable.
+Total cost of priority area 2 £12,30